Woodchips 2.jpeg

 How is safety addressed?
 We believe keeping your child safe is one of our most important priorities.
 We follow the rule of three (never be one on one with a child).
 We have monthly fire drills and developed safety and disaster plans.
 Before co-oping begins, adults will receive training on safety and mandated reporting according Maryland state law.
 Systems are followed for checking children in and out of the school.

 How do you use technology in the classroom?
 We believe children generally have a lot of exposure to technology outside of the classroom.
 While technology can be a useful tool for learning, it is not necessary and can distract from learning the actual content and developing deep understandings.
 Therefore, we will limit technology in our early grade classrooms (K-2) and begin using it more as a tool in 3rd grade and beyond.
-Teachers will have access to audio recorders/players, an LCD projector, document camera, and computer.
+Teachers will have access to an LCD projector, document camera, and computer.